guetux/gcm-sample/README.rst

 Thanks to gradle, running the example is about 200 times more fun at least!

-`Check out more about GCM and the sample project at here
+`Check out more about GCM and the sample project here
 <http://developer.android.com/google/gcm/demo.html>`_

 Usage